 Three restaurants and two bars

 After-dinner drinks are served in the smoking room.
 English club atmosphere with cigar humidors.
 Le Schweizerhof Kitchen opens onto the dining room and its lounge bar.
-You can sit down on large leather sofas to enjoy fresh local produce, pizzas, pastas or simply a cocktail.
+Here you can sit on large leather sofas and enjoy fresh local produce, pizzas, pasta or simply a cocktail.

-Le Cheese Factory offers a totally different setting, in the style of a Swiss stubli (mountain tavern), with a menu featuring two Alpine specialities: fondues with apricotine (a local spirit), truffles, fresh herbs, grape vines, etc. and raclettes made with local cheeses.
+The Cheese Factory offers a totally different setting, in the style of a Swiss stubli (mountain tavern), with a menu featuring two Alpine specialities: fondues made with apricotine (a local spirit), truffles, fresh herbs, grapes... and raclettes made with local cheeses.
 To the accompaniment of the alphorn.

 A dream spa